No Tags Found!

 Dear Neo Sharma,

-I have read Patrick Lencioni's book titled "Understanding and Overcoming Team Dysfynctions".
+I have read Patrick Lencioni's book titled "Understanding and Overcoming Team Dysfunctions".
 Since I conduct the training programme on "5 Dysfunctions of Team" based on this book, I read your article avidly.
-Nevertheless, I find little disconnect in art of giving feedback and 5 dysfunctions of team.
-Of the five dysfunctions, you have tried to establish connection with one of the dysfunctions i.e. "Fear of Conflict".
+Nevertheless, I find a little disconnect in the art of giving feedback and the 5 dysfunctions of the team.
+Of the five dysfunctions, you have tried to establish a connection with one of the dysfunctions, i.e., "Fear of Conflict".

-The root cause of "Fear of Conflict" is company's culture in general and behaviour of boss in particular.
-A company's culture that promotes sycophancy, conflict is a taboo.
+The root cause of "Fear of Conflict" is the company's culture in general and the behavior of the boss in particular.
+A company's culture that promotes sycophancy makes conflict a taboo.
 Subordinates are expected to be lackeys.
-Bosses forever use their positional power and they do not like their actions or decisions to be examined critically.
-Disagreement is considered as disobedience.
-This type of environment obviously destroys the teamwork.
+Bosses often use their positional power, and they do not welcome critical examination of their actions or decisions.
+Disagreement is viewed as disobedience.
+This kind of environment obviously destroys teamwork.

-On the other side how to give feedback is a great skill.
+On the other side, knowing how to give feedback is a great skill.
 Constructive feedback motivates the other person.
-If this skill is mastered, then it helps in building the trust among the team members.
-But then to eradicate dysfunction of "Fear of Conflict", one needs to know how to take feedback.
-It is the ego or high-handedness that prohibits one from taking the feedback.
-Subordinates talk only those things that their boss likes.
-Against this backdrop, even if subordinate has mastered the art of giving feedback, it carries no meaning as there is little chance to use this skill.
+If this skill is mastered, it helps in building trust among team members.
+However, to eradicate the dysfunction of "Fear of Conflict", one needs to know how to receive feedback.
+Ego or high-handedness often prevent individuals from accepting feedback.
+Subordinates tend to only say things that their boss wants to hear.
+Given this scenario, even if a subordinate has mastered the art of giving feedback, it holds little value as there is minimal opportunity to use this skill effectively.

-Though you have mentioned Patrick Lencioni's book in your post, there is no mention in the attachment.
+Although you mentioned Patrick Lencioni's book in your post, there is no mention in the attachment.

 Thanks,